Manas-Nair1/projects/README.md

     * Query OHCLV data to be used in custom backtesting framework
 - Ornstein-Uhlenbeck process to model mean reverting stochastic processes
     * Modeling residuals between cointegrated pairs of assets as mean reverting and using continous and discritized versions of the OU process to model dynamics.
-- (WIP)Data driven investment thesis using mix of analysis algorithms on BioTech/Pharmaceutical stocks (Focuses on NLP)
+- Data driven investment thesis using mix of analysis algorithms on BioTech/Pharmaceutical stocks (Focuses on NLP)
     * Sentiment analysis using BERT models on News/ Announcements
     * Analyzing 10-K's and 10-Q's
 - Backtesting a systematic trading strategy to evaluate risk and efficacy